pronix/citozin-hardware/OBDII-BLE112 v1.1.1/For Chinese/Readme.txt

 PCB consist of two part.
 Assembly scheme of PCB  is located in "Assembly scheme.png"

+Body of crystal oscillator must not!!! touch the  pins of DEV-09911 connector.

 ----